pointfreeco/sqlite-data/Sources/SQLiteDataCore/Documentation.docc/Articles/CloudKitSharing.md

 ## Creating CKShare records

 To share a record with another user one must first create a `CKShare`.
-SharingGRDB provides the method ``SyncEngine/share(record:configure:)`` on ``SyncEngine`` for generating a `CKShare` for a record.
+SQLiteData provides the method ``SyncEngine/share(record:configure:)`` on ``SyncEngine`` for generating a `CKShare` for a record.
 Further, the value returned from this method can be stored in a view and be used to drive a sheet to display a ``CloudSharingView``, which is a wrapper around UIKit's